 I sit panting on my stool.
-The cut-man presses cold eye-iron on the ridge of my brow: squeezing the swelling back into my forehead.
+The cut-man presses the cold eye-iron on the ridge of my brow - squeezing the swelling back into my forehead.
 I’m running on empty, but I refuse to give in; I must endure.

 An overwhelming wave of euphoria billows through my entire body.
 I’m on top of the world; I am ecstatic; I am elated; I am alive!
 I make my way to the exit, wading through the thick crowds.
 I’m presented with handshakes, words of praise, salutes and ovation.
 I am treated like a hero, a champion - a legend!

 I sit alone.
-My body is beaten, broken, bleeding and exhausted.
+My body is beaten, broken, bleedin', and exhausted.
 It’s eerily quiet.
 The distinct scent of sweat-infused boxing gloves lingers in the air.
 I rest my head back and close my eyes.
-I take a deep breath as I ponder — who’s next!
+I take a deep breath and ponder - who’s next!